Opubose/chick-fil-AI/README.md

 1. Docker and Docker Compose installed on your system
 2. Required API keys and secrets:
-   - Google Dialogflow key
+   - Google Dialogflow credentials
-   - Amazon AWS keys for DynamoDB
-   - OpenRouter API key
+   - MongoDB URI

 ## Getting Started